 #8 — Don’t be embarrassed about urinary incontinence, otherwise known as peeing your pants.
 Your core/trunk is a transfer station for everything that goes on in your body.
 Running dramatically increases the amount of force through the core, pelvic floor, and legs.
 This is an important reason for activating your transverse abdominis and pelvic floor (see point #9).
 The pelvic floor’s primary job is to keep that baby in and then afterwards to keep your insides … well … in.
 Think of it as a hammock that holds your bladder and reproductive organs in and attaches to the front and back of your pelvis.
 These muscles work all day long.
 24/7.
 They work in conjunction with the TA to stabilize the core.
 Any insufficiencies in these muscles can cause pain, incontinence and altered movement.
 A study by Poswiata in 2014, found that 45.54% of the 112 elite female endurance athletes (non-pregnant runners and cross-country skiers) polled suffered from incontinence.
 It is so common ladies!
 We are not alone!

 #9 — Don’t forget the deep muscles of the pelvis and core.
 The pelvic floor is the bottom of your core, affected by simply being pregnant.
 To keep your core healthy during pregnancy you should incorporate transverse abdominis and pelvic floor exercises.
+We do this in our core pregnancy workouts.

 #10 – Be aware of the gradual change in your center of gravity.
 Later in your pregnancy this can lead to a change in balance, so some doctors will recommend you run outside instead of using a treadmill.
 As always listen to your body.
 If you are tired and feeling clumsy, skip running so you can eliminate any possible trauma to your belly.